MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 If the client does use SVCB and named destinations, the client SHOULD follow the standard SVCB resolution process, selecting the smallest-SvcPriority option that is compatible with the client and the proxy.
-When connecting using an SVCB record, clients MUST provide the final TargetName and port to the proxy, which will perform any required A and AAAA lookups.
+When connecting using a SVCB record, clients MUST provide the final TargetName and port to the proxy, which will perform any required A and AAAA lookups.

 Providing the proxy with the final TargetName has several benefits: